-Montreal is the second largest French-speaking city in the world and one of the top international destinations in North America.
+Montreal is the second-largest French-speaking city in the world and one of the top international destinations in North America.
 This fantastic destination has dozens of must-see attractions for visitors and residents of all ages.
 From open markets, historical places, underground shopping, and sporting events to an unlimited number of dining options, there's always something to do in Montreal.

 Like many cities with a long history, Montreal consists of a modern section with new, complex roadways and high-rise buildings that tower over the city's skyline.
-But, it's also home to an old-world area with a rich, 300-plus year history.
+But, it's also home to an old-world area with a rich, 300-plus-year history.
 Vieux-Montreal offers visitors a taste of history with cobblestone streets, sidewalk cafes that overlook the river, and horse-drawn carriage rides to tour the city.

 When the sun goes down, there's still plenty to do.
-Old Montreal has dozens of dining establishments, night clubs, bars, and shops.
+Old Montreal has dozens of dining establishments, nightclubs, bars, and shops.

 Montreal's Satosphere Projection Room is a one-of-a-kind experience that gives visitors a 360-degree audio-visual experience.
-Shows vary from films, dance parties, games, and special presentations.
+Shows vary from films, to dance parties, games, and special presentations.
 The attraction has regular events with various DJs, VJs, and virtual reality events.
 Don't forget to grab a bite to eat on the third floor.
 The Satosphere has an outdoor terrace and dining options that include a farm-to-table restaurant where guests can try the Foodlab's biodynamic wines.